atimholt/spiffy_foldtext/readme.md

 whatever I want with it.
 Please don't feel the need to send me any large sums, this is just a simple little plugin.
 Doesn't hurt to ask, though, eh?

+This plugin is under the MIT license, full text in doc/spiffy_foldtext.txt